apache/flink-kubernetes-operator/docs/content/docs/concepts/controller-flow.md

 The status update mechanism is implemented in the StatusRecorder class, which serves both as a cache for the latest status and the updater logic.
 We need to always update our CR status from the cache in the beginning of the controller flow as we are bypassing the JOSDK update-mechanism/caches which can cause old status instances to be returned.
 For the actual status update we use a modified optimistic locking mechanism which only updates the status if the status has not been externally modified in the meantime.

 Under normal circumstances this assumption holds as the operator is the sole owner/updater of the status.
-Exceptions here might indicate that the user tempered with the status or another operator instance might be running at the same time managing the same resources, which can cause to serious issues.
+Exceptions here might indicate that the user tampered with the status or another operator instance might be running at the same time managing the same resources, which can lead to serious issues.

 ## JOSDK vs Operator interface naming conflicts